elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

     print(hit.title)
 ```

-Note that in this case the results won’t be sorted.
+In this case, the results won’t be sorted.

 #### Highlighting [_highlighting]